 “Continue giving to the Cooperative Program and the California Mission Offering.
 Continue giving so that we can plant new church starts and discover, support, and train new pastors and leaders.”

-Pray for the 2 million hispanics in the Greater Bay Area without a language church.
+- Pray for the 2 million unreached Hispanics in the Bay Area.

 Did you know?